-Ad Fontes Media rates AlterNet in the Hyper-Partisan Left category of bias and as Mixed Reliability/Opinion OR Other Issues in terms of reliability.
+Ad Fontes Media rates AlterNet in the Skews Left category of bias and as Mixed Reliability/Opinion OR Other Issues in terms of reliability.
 AlterNet is a progressive news website that publishes original content as well as sharing articles from other independent media sources.
-It was created in 1998 by the non-profit Independent Media Institute.
-The website records more than 4 million visits each month.
+It was created in 1998 by the non-profit Independent Media Institute and is owned by John K. Byrne and Michael Rogers.

 Panels of analysts from Ad Fontes Media regularly review representative sample content to rate it for reliability and bias.
 Each panel of analysts comprises one left-leaning, one right-leaning, and one center-leaning analyst.